SanSai-lab/sample_azkv_e2e/README.md

 # Azure-cloud
-Azure key vault app to be deployed in AZ cloud Deployments.
+Azure key vault app to be deployed in AZ cloud Deployment.